andrew/ultimate-awesome/README.md

 - [Awesome-instruction-tuning](https://github.com/zhilizju/Awesome-instruction-tuning) - A curated list of awesome instruction tuning datasets, models, papers and repositories.
 - [awesome-cypress](https://github.com/brunopulis/awesome-cypress) - 🎉 A curated list of awesome things related to Cypress.
 - [awesome-privacy](https://github.com/guyanqi/awesome-privacy) - Repository for collection of research papers on privacy. .
+- [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.
 - [awesome-digital-humanities](https://github.com/dh-tech/awesome-digital-humanities) - Software for humanities scholars using quantitative or computational methods.
-- [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
-Welcome to PR the works (papers, repositories) that are missed by the repo.
+- [Awesome-NodeJS](https://github.com/tejasrsuthar/Awesome-NodeJS) - A curated collection of best Node.js Resources ✍️.
 - [awesome-fintech](https://github.com/7kfpun/awesome-fintech) - A curated list of amazingly awesome financial libraries, resources and shiny things.
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
 - [awesome-semantic-ui](https://github.com/douglasg14b/awesome-semantic-ui) - A curated list of Semantic-UI & Fomantic-UI resources and related projects.